-IRGC Major General Qasem Soleimani
+IRGC Major General

+Qasem Soleimani

 Photo credit: http://akkasemosalman.ir

 Qasem Soleimani was born in March 1957 in Kerman Province (southeast Iran).
 He joined the IRGC at its inception in 1979, serving in his home province.
-He participated in postrevolution suppression of Kurdish insurgents in northwestern Iran.
-He commanded an IRGC unit and then its Sarollah Division during the Iran-Iraq war.
-He was appointed as commander of the IRGC-QF in 1998.
-In the late 1990s, before turning his attention to the broader Middle East region, he worked with Afghans of Tajik origin against the Taliban regime, which at the time was a strategic adversary of Iran.
+He participated in post-revolution suppression of Kurdish insurgents in northwestern Iran.
+He commanded an IRGC unit and then its 41st Sarollah Division during the Iran-Iraq war.
+The division was deployed back to Soleimani's home province of Kerman after that war and was tasked with combating drug smugglers.
+He was still in that position when he was appointed as commander of the IRGC-QF in 1998.
+His main priority after taking command of the IRGC-QF was to work with Afghans of Tajik origin ("Northern Alliance") against the Taliban regime, which at the time was a strategic adversary of Iran.